rashedul360/rashedul360/README.md

 ---

-### 🚀 What I Do
+### 🚀 About Me

-I specialize in building robust, scalable web applications and modern multi-tenant architectures.
-I focus on writing clean code and turning complex problems into user-friendly solutions.
+I’m a Software Engineer driven by curiosity and a passion for solving real-world problems through technology.
+I build modern, secure, and maintainable applications with a focus on performance, clean code, and outstanding user experiences.
+Whether developing full-stack web applications or exploring new technologies, I strive to create software that is both innovative and impactful.

-- 🌱 Currently focused on: **Next.js, Prisma, and Cloud Infrastructure**
+- 🌱 **Currently focused on:** Next.js, Prisma, and Cloud Infrastructure
-- 💬 Ask me about: **React, Node.js, and Full-Stack System Design**
+- 💬 **Ask me about:** React, Node.js, and Full-Stack System Design

 ---

 ### 📊 My GitHub Activity & Stats
-*(Here is a quick look at how actively I code and contribute)*
+*(A quick look at my open-source contributions and coding activity)*

 <p align="center">
   <a href="https://github.com/rashedul360">